 With the dispose function, a central processor program may declare a disposition code and initiate termination processing for a file.
 Files either can be released or sent to the output queue of completed files, as explained with the DISPOSE control statement.
 The dispose function can be used only for files that are resident on queue devices.

 DISPOSE lfn,x=ky,recall

+- lfn Logical file name.

-Optional end-of-job disposition indicator
+- Optional end-of-job disposition indicator.

+- x Two-character disposition mnemonic.